CPS 721: An Introduction to Artificial Intelligence

 Course Policies

-Limited collaboration in discussing general approaches to problems is allowed (with students in your team); no collaboration is allowed between teams.
+Limited collaboration in discussing general approaches to problems is allowed with students in your team.
+No collaboration is allowed between teams.
 You may discuss assignments only with other people currently taking the course.
 However, you should never put your name on anything you do not understand.
 If challenged, you must be able to reproduce and explain all solutions by yourself, or solve similar exercises.
-If you cannot explain a solution that you handed in, or if you cannot solve an exercise similar to questions in your home work, this will negatively affect your grade.
-In particular, you might be asked to solve exercises during the office hours, or in class (as a quiz).
+If you cannot explain a solution that you handed in, or if you cannot solve an exercise similar to questions in your home work or in your quiz, this will negatively affect your grade.
+In particular, you might be asked to solve extra exercises during the office hours, during one of the labs, or in class (as a quiz).
+These unscheduled tests or evaluations can be given at any time without prior notice.
 Remember that if you work with partners, you are still expected to know solutions of all exercises from the home work.
 Grades are earned for the demonstration of knowledge.
 In cases when a student fails to demonstrate knowledge about a home work, the grade for the home work can be decreased to 0.
 The first page of your homework should include: the name of all students with whom you discussed any homework problems (even briefly).
 Otherwise, it is assumed that you didn't discuss with anyone except the instructor.
 Copied work (both original and copies) will be graded as 0.
-Involvement with plagiarism will be penalized in accordance with the departmental policy and the Student Code of Academic Conduct.
+Involvement with plagiarism will be penalized in accordance with Academic Policy 60.
+Additional penalty for copied work may be assigned as deterrence against plagiarism.
+More specifically, additional penalty for a copied assignment (in part or in whole) can be up to -4% of the final course grade.
+Additional penalty for a copied (in part or in whole) solution to a lab quiz, or for signing up someone who is not present in the lab, can be up to -2% of the final course score.

 ACADEMIC MISCONDUCT